simplified

 文化洞见 wénhuà dòngjiàn · Why China is "The Middle"

-中国 Zhōngguó — Middle Kingdom — is China's own name for itself, and it is older than the unified empire.
-In the Zhou period, 中国 referred to "the central states" — the culturally advanced states of the Yellow River plain, considered the center of the civilized world, surrounded by less-developed peripheral peoples.
-The "middle" is not geographic but civilizational: the center of culture, ritual, and moral order.
+中国 Zhōngguó (Middle Kingdom) is China's own name for itself, and it is older than the unified empire.
+In the Zhou period, 中国 referred to "the central states," the culturally advanced states of the Yellow River plain considered the center of the civilized world, surrounded by less-developed peripheral peoples.
+The "middle" is civilizational, not geographic: the center of culture, ritual, and moral order.

-This concept of China as the center — and of the Chinese emperor as the Son of Heaven ruling the civilized world — is called 中华 zhōnghuá (the magnificent center) in its most elevated form.
-The Chinese civilization understood itself as the axial point around which the world turned.
-Neighboring peoples were expected to acknowledge this by sending tribute missions to the imperial court.
+This self-conception of China as the axial point around which the world turned is called 中华 zhōnghuá (the magnificent center) in its most elevated form.
+The Chinese emperor was the Son of Heaven ruling all civilization, and neighboring peoples were expected to acknowledge this by sending tribute missions to the imperial court.

-The name 中国 has stuck even as the self-conception has evolved.
-The People's Republic of China's official name in Chinese is 中华人民共和国 Zhōnghuá Rénmín Gònghéguó — the Chinese word 中华 keeps the ancient resonance even in a communist republic.
-Every Chinese person in the world identifies with this name.
+The People's Republic of China's official name in Chinese is 中华人民共和国 Zhōnghuá Rénmín Gònghéguó.
+The word 中华 carries the ancient resonance intact inside a communist republic.

 中庸 zhōngyōng Confucian Equilibrium — The Doctrine of the Mean